 Save Money Using Compressed Air Flow Meters

-Using a compressed air flow meter to monitor compressed air flow in industrial settings helps manufacturers save energy, cut costs, and improve efficiency and performance.
+Monitoring compressed air flow in industrial settings with a compressed air flow meter helps manufacturers save energy, cut costs, and improve efficiency and performance.

 What is compressed air?

 Compressed air is the air that has been condensed or compressed to a pressure higher than the atmosphere.
-To make compressed air, you’d take a given mass of air and reduce it to a smaller space.
-Now in a smaller area, the condensed air produces more pressure as the gas tries to return to its previous volume.
+To make compressed air, you’d reduce a given air mass to a smaller space.
+Now, in a smaller area, the condensed air produces more pressure as the gas tries to return to its previous volume.

 Compressed air is the fourth utility after electricity, natural gas, and water.
-The utility is generated by the user, though, when evaluating the cost per unit of energy, compressed air is more costly than other traditional energy sources.
+The user generates the utility, though, when evaluating the cost per unit of energy, compressed air is more costly than other traditional energy sources.

 Why do we use compressed air flow?

-When we compress air in a system to 100 PSIG (7 bar), it serves as a good energy source.
-It is preferred over electricity because it’s clean, simple, efficient, convenient, and safer.
+Compressing air in a system to 100 PSIG (7 bar) is a good energy source.
+It is preferred over electricity because it is clean, simple, efficient, convenient, and safe.
 For this reason, compressed air fuels numerous industrial applications.
-It also represents globally approximately 10% of the energy used in industrial applications.
+It also represents approximately 10% of the energy used in industrial applications globally.

 What is process air?